 Whenever Krishna appears in the material world, He is accompanied by His associates and paraphernalia.
 Five thousand years ago when Krishna descended into the material world, He was first preceded by Baladeva.
-Only after Baladeva give His mercy did Krishna descend, such is the intimate relationship between Krishna and Baladeva.
+Only after Baladeva gave His mercy did Krishna descend.
+Such is the intimate relationship between Krishna and Baladeva.

 When Baladeva appeared as the seventh child in the womb of Devaki, she could understand that this was a divine child and this made her all the more concerned about His safety.
 Even Kamsa could sense His potency and he became fearful, thinking he may have been tricked by the prophecy that he will be slain only by the eight child of Devaki.
 At this time Krishna instructed Yogamaya, His internal potency, to transfer the unborn child from the womb of Devaki to that of Rohini, one of the other wives of Vasudeva, who was hiding from Kamsa in the house of Nanda Maharaja in Gokul.

 In this way Balarama was born in Gokul under the protection of Nanda

 Maharaja.
 Garga Muni the venerable kulguru (family priest) of the Yadu dynasty